-The NW Cape division includes the Lighthouse Bay, Hunters, Graveyards and Tantabiddi sections, which is further divided into 11 subsections (Appendix 2).
-In 2022-23, each subsection was monitored for 36, 37 or 38 days depending on the availability of volunteers for each of the subsections.
-The NW Cape division was monitored daily during the intensive peak period from the 16 December 2022 to 12 January 2023 (with the exception of 1 January) and before the peak period on the weekends of the 5 and 6, 19 and 20 November and 3 and 4 December 2022 and after the peak period on the weekends of the 28 and 29 January, 11 and 12 and 26 February 2023.
-Monitoring was cancelled on 25 February 2023 due to rainfall.
+The NW Cape division includes the Lighthouse Bay, Hunters, Graveyards and Tantabiddi sections, which are further divided into 11 subsections (Appendix 1).
+In 2023-24, the NW Cape division was monitored daily during the intensive peak period from the 15 December 2023 to 11 January 2024 (with the exception of 1 January).
+All 11 subsections were covered on each day in this period.
+Before the peak period, monitoring occurred on the weekends of the 4 and 5, 18 and 19 November and 2 and 3 December 2023 and after the peak period on the weekends of the 27 and 28 January, 10 and 11 February, 3 and 4 March 2024.
+Some subsections were not monitored on these weekends depending on the availability of volunteers.
+The final monitoring weekend was scheduled for 24 & 25 February but was postponed until the long weekend in March due to a cyclone warning.